monarch-initiative/namo/docs/elements/CellularSystem.md

 # Class: CellularSystem

 _Cell-based model systems that use living cells to model biological processes.
-Includes 2D cultures, 3D systems, and co-cultures._
+Includes 2D cultures, 3D systems, and co-cultures.
+Conforms to MIACA (Minimal Information About a Cellular Assay) standards._